-This page is the list of my favorite resources for the Children's Catechism (which is based on the Westminster Shorter Confession but made easier for kids ages 2 to 8, you can read more about why I think we should use the catechism here).
+This page is the list of the best resources for the Children's Catechism (which is based on the Westminster Shorter Catechism but made easier for kids about ages 2 to 8).

 Some links in this post are affiliate links.
 Read my full disclosure policy here.

 With the long list of names for the children's catechism (Catechism for Young Children, An Introduction to the Shorter Catechism, Kids' Catechism, First Catechism for Children, Westminster Shorter Catechism for Children - you can see how the list could go on!), there are basically three different versions you will find.

 I make this distinction in a whole blog post here to explain the differences (between the 1840 Version, the GCP Version, and Songs for Saplings) so that you know how they tie to the different resources below as the questions differ in both their language and numbering.

 The Great Commission Publication Version: